yunusesergun/yesergun.fpga.dev/jtag_to_axi_master/README.md

 ![capture11](assets/Capture11.png)

-Also, the transaction we created appears as follows in ILA.
+Also, the transaction we created appears as follows in ILA:

 ![capture12](assets/Capture12.png)